-In her first term as Mayor, Hammet founded the Municipal Arts Panel (MAP), and created the MAPMakers Grant, now in its fifth year.
-Hammet went on to establish the Stewards of Environmental Education and Design (SEED) panel as the eco-partner to MAP.
-These twin panels have fostered resources enabling the city to build toward a uniquely sustainable future, realizing Pine Lake as “Arts’ Natural Habitat.”
-Mayor Hammet has also partnered with local educators to found Kids and Tots Town Halls, a quarterly event for the children of Pine Lake.
-This programming inspires young residents to participate in their home city.
-The mayor is also currently working with the Pine Lake business district to innovate pro-business policies and support, including the recent relocation of City Hall to the business district.
+As Mayor, Hammet founded the Municipal Arts Panel (MAP) and created the MAPMakers Grant, a locally funded grant for resident artists.
+Hammet established the Stewards of Environmental Education and Design (SEED) panel as the eco-partner to MAP.
+These twin panels define Pine Lake as “Arts’ Natural Habitat.”
+Mayor Hammet partnered with local educators to establish Kids Town Hall, an event inspiring young residents to participate in their city.
+Mayor Hammet is currently working with the Pine Lake business district to assemble Poplar Park, a pocket greenspace designed to bring arts activity to the city's Rockbridge corridor.

-As the Mayor of Dekalb’s smallest city, Mayor Hammet understands the strength of community identity and the resilience a shared vision of the future brings to a municipality.
-Georgia is a state where more than half of its municipalities have less than 2500 residents; our small cities are the home-places that help bring resilience to the doorstep of our neighbors.
+As Mayor of Dekalb’s smallest city, Melanie Hammet understands the power of community identity.
+In a state where more than half of its municipalities have fewer than 2500 residents, small cities are the lifeblood for a resilient future.

 You can email Melanie at firstname.lastname@example.org.